declanbarr/Iris-Data-Set-Project/README.md

     * __Neural networks__
     *

-* Glossary of terms - provide a link from each term to a definition either at the bottom of the readme or to a separte file in the project folder/ provide link to wikipedia
+* ~Glossary of terms - provide a link from each term to a definition either at the bottom of the readme or to a separte file in the project folder/ provide link to wikipedia~ Links to wikipedia added for some terms.
+Other terms are adequately defined in the text

 #### ~Summarise investigations~
 ##### Completion date: ~21st April 2018~ ~28th April 2018 (moved back due to use of contingency week)~